charlesgregory/PhageUniqueSeq/README.md

 all mycobacteriophage clusters for the purpose of using these as biological identifiers of cluster status.

 The program has a simple gui and requires an internet connection.
-It also requires that within the src/main/java/ there be a folder named "Common", "Fastas", "PhageData", and "Unique".
+It can be compiled into a .jar file using the included manifest.